 Crossroads of Cultures

-- Go on a three-day trek in the Himalaya.
+- Go on a three-day trek in the majestic Himalaya.

-- Participate in a Buddhist ceremony with Tibetan monks.
+- Experience a Buddhist ceremony alongside Tibetan monks.

 - Tutor children in a Himalayan school.